ViennaRNA/ViennaRNA/doc/source/linking.rst

 .. admonition:: See also...

-  In the :ref:`examples:c` and :ref:`examples:newAPI` sections, we list a small set of example code that usually is a good starting point for your application.
+  In the :doc:`/examples/c` section, we list a small set of example code that usually is a good starting point for your application.

 Compiler and Linker flags
 ^^^^^^^^^^^^^^^^^^^^^^^^^